aronlebani/robin-cms/README.md

 designed to be used by developers for creating custom built websites where the client needs to be able to update content themselves.
 It works with any Static Site Generator and can also be embedded in a dynamic Sinatra app.
-The idea is that you can just drop it into your project and have a completely customised CMS for each website.
+The idea is that you can just drop it into your project and it gives you a completely customised CMS for your website.

 It is completely headless - it gives clients an admin interface where they can manage raw content, while giving the developer full control over the HTML and